Turtles at the Bottom 🐢

 \[\ket{\psi} = \sum_i^N a_i \ket{i}\]

 For now we’ll assume \(N \ne \infty\), meaning this is a finite dimensional vector.
 The set of \(\ket{i}\) form an orthonormal basis and the set of \(a_i\) are complex components.
-Note that representing \(\ket{\psi}\) this way implies using a specific basis, and the values of the \(a_i\) can change from one basis to another.
+Note that this representation of \(\ket{\psi}\) implies using a specific basis, and the values of \(a_i\) depend on the basis.

 Spin States